PhotoboothProject/photobooth/docs/faq/index.md

 ## How to adjust the `php.ini` file?

-Open [http://localhost/phpinfo.php](http://localhost/phpinfo.php) in your browser.
+Open [http://localhost/phpinfo.php](http://localhost/phpinfo.php) (or [http://localhost/photobooth/phpinfo.php](http://localhost/photobooth/phpinfo.php)) in your browser.

 Take a look for "Loaded Configuration File" to get the path of your php.ini, you need _sudo_ rights to edit the file.